garretbs/WiseauR/README.md

 TommyWiseau
 ```
 #### Comments
-All comments are block-style, escaped by # and #.
-Example:
+Comments can be done per-line.
+Comment lines are terminated with "Leave your stupid comments in your pocket."
 ```
 Nice to see you Denny.
-#I kill you,
-you bastard!#
+I kill you, you bastard!
+Leave your stupid comments in your pocket.
-That's #the end of your# life.
+That's life.
 ```
 Note that comments are expunged from source files before tokenization.
 ### Operations